HerreraEnvironmental/21-07771-003_ShorelineChangeAnalysis/README.md

 TODO: I think a general layout should be considered part of the repository template.

-This repository is organized into a main Control.Rmd markdown script, which produces the results from scratch when run in its entirety.
-The Control script references folders of raw data (data_raw/), and produces results data that has been modified or created by the analysis (data_secondary/).
+This repository is organized into a main Complete.Rmd markdown script, which produces the results from scratch when run in its entirety.
+The Complete script references folders of raw data (data_raw/), and produces results data that has been modified or created by the analysis (data_secondary/).
 All analysis scripts are contained in the scripts/ directory, which also contains the src/ subdirectory.
 The src/